justinfrevert/risc-roll/README.md

 - Substrate Node with Verification Pallet: We have developed a Substrate node integrated with a verification pallet.
 The verification pallet is responsible for validating the STARK proof sent by the offchain prover, ensuring the integrity and correctness of the computed transfers.

+The offchain component communicates with the substrate node using Subxt.
+The primary communications are RPC queries for state information and extrinsic submissions for submitting the proofs + their relevant data.

 ![image](https://github.com/justinFrevert/substrate-web3athon-2023/assets/81839854/c84f8819-57a8-46a8-8232-bcab2da2480e)